 If you have a master's degree that is not an M.Div., but you are wondering if your coursework and experience qualifies you for the 32 hour program, please contact the Doctor of Ministry Program Manager to have your transcript evaluated.

 Current tuition rates are listed here.
-All D.Min. students receive a 15% cohort discount on listed tuition rates as long as they progress through the program in their cohort.
+All D.Min. students receive a 15% scholarship applied to the listed tuition rates as long as they progress through the program in their cohort.

-Married couples receive an additional 25% off the regular tuition rates if both individuals are enrolled in the D.Min. degree program.
+Married couples receive an additional 25% scholarship if both individuals are enrolled in the D.Min. degree program.

-Please note: Any prerequisite courses required and taken before starting the DMin program do not qualify for the 15% cohort discount.
+Please note: Any prerequisite courses required and taken before starting the DMin program do not qualify for the 15% scholarship.

 While we expect many in our D.Min. degree program will be serving in a pastoral role, it is not required.
 All students are required to be actively serving in a ministry role, but students may come from a variety of contexts and leadership positions.
 The curriculum is broad and will be useful for people in a variety of ministry settings.